 - 1. CKE (n) is the logic state of CKE at clock edge n; CKE (n 1) was the state of CKE at the previous clock edge. - 2.
 Current state is the state of the DDR2 SDRAM immediately prior to clock edge n. - 3.
-Command (n) is the command registered at clock edge n, and action (n) is a result of command (n). - 4.
-The state of ODT does not affect the states described in this table.
-The ODT function is not available during self refresh (see "ODT Timing" on page 117 for more details and specific restrictions). - 5.
+Command (n) is the command registered at clock edge n, and action (n) is a result of command (n). - The state of ODT does not affect the states described in this table.
+The ODT function is not available during self refresh (see ODT Timing (page 126) for more details and specific restrictions). - 5.
 Power-down modes do not perform any REFRESH operations.
-The duration of power-down mode is therefore limited by the refresh requirements. - "X" means "Don't Care" (including floating around VREF) in self refresh and power-down.
-However, ODT must be driven HIGH or LOW in power-down if the ODT function is enabled via EMR. - 7.
+The duration of power-down mode is therefore limited by the refresh requirements. - "X" means "Don't Care" (including floating around VREF) in self refresh and powerdown.
+However, ODT must be driven high or low in power-down if the ODT function is enabled via EMR. - 7.
 All states and sequences not shown are illegal or reserved unless explicitly described elsewhere in this document. - 8.
-Valid commands for power-down entry and exit are NOP and DESELECT only. - On self refresh exit, DESELECT or NOP commands must be issued on every clock edge occurring during the tXSNR period.
+Valid commands for power-down entry and exit are NOP and DESELECT only. - 9.
+On self refresh exit, DESELECT or NOP commands must be issued on every clock edge occurring during the tXSNR period.
 READ commands may be issued only after tXSRD (200 clocks) is satisfied. - 10.
 Valid commands for self refresh exit are NOP and DESELECT only. - 11.
 Power-down and self refresh can not be entered while READ or WRITE operations, LOAD MODE operations, or PRECHARGE operations are in progress.
-See "SELF REFRESH" on page 106 and "SELF REFRESH" on page 69 for a list of detailed restrictions. - 12.
-Minimum CKE HIGH time is ${}^{t}CKE = 3 \times {}^{t}CK$ .
-Minimum CKE LOW time is ${}^{t}CKE = 3 \times {}^{t}CK$ .
+See SELF REFRESH (page 114) and SELF REFRESH (page 75) for a list of detailed restrictions. - 12.
+Minimum CKE high time is ${}^{t}$ CKE = 3 × ${}^{t}$ CK.
+Minimum CKE LOW time is ${}^{t}$ CKE = 3 × ${}^{t}$ CK.
 This requires a minimum of 3 clock cycles of registration. - 13.
 Self refresh mode can only be entered from the all banks idle state. - 14.
-Must be a legal command, as defined in Table 36 on page 63.
+Must be a legal command, as defined in Table 37 (page 69).

-Figure 73: READ-to-Power-Down or Self Refresh Entry
+Figure 69: READ-to-Power-Down or Self Refresh Entry

-Notes: 1.
+otes: 1.
 In the example shown, READ burst completes at T5; earliest power-down or self refresh entry is at T6.